kyma-project/community/internal/proposals/logs/unified-approach-to-logging-levels.md

 ```bash
 kubectl -n compass-system edit deployment compass-runtime-agent
 ```
-Then editting the `LOG_LEVEL` environment variable and hitting `:wq`.
+Then editting the `APP_LOG_LEVEL` environment variable and hitting `:wq`.
 The pod will restart with the new logging level value and will be ready to debug.

 ## Setting up the log level in the external components